-What are the top 10 best hotels in Athens, including luxury, boutique and budget?
-Whether you are on honeymoon, looking for a romantic break, travelling as a family or simply want to escape by yourself we have the perfect hotel for you.
+What are Athens’s top 10 best hotels, including luxury, boutique, and budget?
+We have the perfect hotel for you, whether you are on a honeymoon, looking for a romantic break, traveling as a family, or simply wanting to escape by yourself.

-Europe’s oldest capital, ancient and yet remarkably modern, Athens is a convergence of mythology, philosophy and cosmopolitan lifestyle.
-The luminous city, the land of historic treasure troves, embraces the majestic colors of the bright sun and allows the utmost experience of the Mediterranean cuisine.
-Visit Athens and absorb unique moments of sea, sun, culture, history, cuisine and lifestyle.
+Europe’s oldest capital, ancient and yet remarkably modern, Athens, is a convergence of mythology, philosophy, and cosmopolitan lifestyle.
+The luminous city, the land of historical treasure troves, embraces the majestic colors of the bright sun and allows the utmost experience of Mediterranean cuisine.
+Visit Athens and absorb unique moments of sea, sun, culture, history, cuisine, and lifestyle.

 1. Four Seasons Astir Palace Hotel Athens

 The dramatic new Four Seasons Astir Palace Hotel Athens opened in 2019 and is pictured above.
 In our opinion, this hotel is the very best luxury hotel in Athens.
 It is located on the newly revived Athens Riviera, on the end of a pine-covered peninsula in Vouliagmeni.